 The centrepiece of this winter celebration is the most amazing single-tier, three layered black forest sponge cake, topped with a profusion of cherries and dark chocolate shards.
 In some recipes, sour cherries are used in-between the layers and also on top, while traditionally, kirsch (a clear liquor distilled from tart cherries) is added to the cake.

-Location The Robertson Hotel, Photography The Evoke Company, Theme & Styling The Bride’s Diary®, Flowers Affair With George, White Cake Plates, Large Grey Plates & Dessert Forks Robert Gordon Australia, Red Wine Glasses & Balloon Wine Glasses Waterford, Water Glasses Mario Luca Giusti Synthetic Crystal ‘Dolce Vita’ in Ruby
+Photography The Evoke Company, Theme & Styling The Bride’s Diary®, Flowers Affair With George, White Cake Plates, Large Grey Plates & Dessert Forks Robert Gordon Australia, Red Wine Glasses & Balloon Wine Glasses Waterford, Water Glasses Mario Luca Giusti Synthetic Crystal ‘Dolce Vita’ in Ruby